Miss Massachusetts

-The Miss Massachusetts competition is a scholarship pageant put on annually by the Miss Massachusetts Scholarship Foundation, Inc. The winner of the pageant receives the title of Miss Massachusetts and represents the state of Massachusetts at the Miss America pageant.
+The Miss Massachusetts competition is the scholarship pageant put on annually by the Miss Massachusetts Scholarship Foundation, Inc. The winner of the pageant receives the title of Miss Massachusetts and represents the state of Massachusetts at the Miss America pageant.

-Kiersten Khoury of Westwood was crowned Miss Massachusetts 2024 on June 22, 2024, at Hanover Theatre in Worcester, Massachusetts.
-She will compete for Miss America 2025.
+Ashlyn Mercier of Oxford was crowned Miss Massachusetts on June 20, 2025, at Hanover Theatre in Worcester, Massachusetts.
+She competed for the title of Miss America 2027 on September 6, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

 Results summary

 The following is a visual summary of the past results of Miss Massachusetts titleholders at the national Miss America pageants/competitions.
 The year in parentheses indicates the year of the national competition during which a placement and/or award was garnered, not the year attached to the contestant's state title.